isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 There are environments where restrictions on use of standard C++ language or library features are necessary, e.g., to avoid dynamic memory allocation as required by aircraft control software standards.
-In such cases, control their (dis)use with non-core Coding Guidelines.
+In such cases, control their (dis)use with an extension of these Coding Guidelines customized to the specific environment.

 ##### Enforcement